det-lab/14N_n_totalCrossSection_0.1_to_12_MeV/README.md

 ## Get the code and data

 ### Get AZURE2
 This analysis was run with the AZURE2 codebase.
 First we will get the AZURE2 code.
-If you have a working instance of AZURE2 built from the `api` branch you can skip this step.
 The code needs to be from the `api` branch to take advantage of the variable-width convolution that has been implemented in this branch.
+You will need a github account to clone the code.

 ```
-git clone git@github.com:rdeboer1/AZURE2.git
+git clone --branch api git@github.com:rdeboer1/AZURE2.git
-cd AZURE2
-git checkout -b api
-mkdir azure2
 ```

 Note: This guide was run with commit `61028c55fca2385b856ce291619adc1c0aa86003`, so you may want to check out this exact commit if the current commit isn't behaving as expected.

-With the last command we make a directory `azure2` because the scripts to run the Docker container mount this directory into the container.
-Once we clone the repository that contains the data and the AZURE2 configuration files we will copy the relevant files to this `azure2` directory.
-This is also the directory that will contain the output from AZURE2.

 ### Get the data and configuration files
 Now we will get the repository that contains the data and the configuration files for the 14N+n total cross section analysis.